Photography Competition

 - The photographs you send us could zoom in on a subject in extreme close-up using macro-photography, or show a wider perspective on land, underwater or even from above.

-Before you enter this competition, please read the terms and conditions for our Photography Competition in 2025.
+Please read the terms and conditions for our Photography Competition in 2025.

 You can download a poster about our Photography Competition if you would like to share details about this with any amateur photographers you know.